Business Startup & Expansion

 Neighborhood Revitalization Program

 The Neighborhood Revitalization Program is a tool for municipalities to encourage aging and deteriorate commercial districts and residential neighborhoods within their communities.
 Property owners who complete rehabilitation or new construction on residential, commercial, or industrial buildings in the target area can receive tax rebates to increase an appraised value, which results from their work.
 The cities of Claflin, Ellinwood, Great Bend, and Hoisington have implemented this program in Barton County.
+This incentive does not apply in the unincorporated parts of the county.
+Please contact each respective city for more information about the application process.

 Come Home Reverse Scholarship